 Will there be more mass vaccine clinics?

 RCMS is coordinating with the County to host additional mass vaccine clinics in the future.
-If we continue to get regular vaccine supplies, we would host these on a weekly basis.
-However, this is dependent on our ability to get vaccines from the County.
-We understand many people are eager to get the vaccine and appreciate your patience.
+If we continue to get regular vaccine supplies and there is still adequate community interest, we will host these events.

 Will I get a vaccine certificate if I get vaccinated?